 from each college, community college, study abroad program and university attended.
 Three-year Bachelor's Degrees are accepted for admission review.

 Personal Essay - A 1500-2500 word description of why you are interested in this graduate program.
 Please include any related personal/life experiences, educational/intellectual and professional goals and background.
 If you have not had any coursework in Asian Studies, please describe how you acquired knowledge and interest in the region.
 For example, work experience, independent study, travel, family and/or other life experiences.

 Two letters of recommendation (at least one academic, if possible).

 If you are an international student you are required to upload three additional items: your TOEFL, IELTS or PTE score, a completed Certification of Finance form with supporting bank statements, and a copy of your passport photo/information page.
 Visit

 See the application instructions for more details about each item required in the application.

 The GRE (Graduate Record Exam) is not required for this graduate program.

-Start your application online and complete all required sections, including uploading required unofficial documents.
-All application items (for example, resume, official transcripts, English language test scores, and recommender information) must be uploaded before you submit your application.
+Start your application online and complete all required sections, including uploading required documents.
+All application items (for example, resume, transcripts, English language test scores, and recommender information) must be uploaded before you submit your application.
 Once you submit, your application will be incomplete until your recommenders submit their online letter of recommendation.
-Check your online application frequently to monitor the status of your application.
+Log back in to your your online application frequently to monitor the status of your application.

 When an application and all application items have been submitted and verified, then an application is complete and ready for admission review by the MAPS program.
 Completed applications on file at the time of the deadline will be given priority consideration for admission and financial assistance offered by the MAPS program.
 Applications are accepted and reviewed after the deadline until the upcoming program is full.
 Applicants are encouraged to submit all of their application items earlier than the date listed above.